utdata/rwdir/10-joins.Rmd

 To make our plot, we need to join the two data sets on common fields.
 We want to start with the `scoring` data frame, and then add all the columns from the `thirddown` data frame.
 We want to do this based on the same year and team.

 There are several types of [joins](https://dplyr.tidyverse.org/reference/join.html).
-We describe these based on which table we reference first.
+We describe these as left vs right based on which table we reference first (which is the left one).
 In the figure below, we can see which matching records are retained based on the type of join we use.

 ![Types of joins](images/joins-description.png)